 In times of coronavirus and climate change, we must rethink national security

-The scope of national security policy needs to transcend traditional defence and law enforcement models by comprehending climate change, human security against pandemics, environmental (and soil) degradation, food security, water shortages and refugee flows – to identify just a few issues.”Read more
+New security issues presented by global warming, and now, pandemics, constitute existential threats.
+They go to the heart of national security, showing that the scope of national security policy needs to transcend traditional defence and law enforcement models by comprehending climate change, human security against pandemics, environmental degradation, food security, water shortages and refugee flows – to identify just a few issues.Read more

 The future international environment is now coming into focus.
 It doesn’t look promising.
 Government approaches to defence and human security will need to undergo a radical reassessment if they are to ameliorate the adverse effects.
 Global warming and population growth will be the weft and warp.